saeed-anwar/saeed-anwar.github.io/index.md

 <br><strong>2019/06 - </strong>I am Honorary Faculty at College of Engineering & Computer Science, Australian National University (ANU).<br>
 <br><strong>2021/10 - </strong>I am also Adjunct Assistant Professor at Faculty of Science and Technology, University of Canberra (UC).<br>
 <br><strong>2021/10 - 2023/08 </strong>, Visiting Fellow at Faculty of Engineering and Information Technology, University of Technology Sydney (UTS).<br>
+<br><strong>2012/09 - 2018/08 </strong>, I have worked as an Assistant Professor in the Department of Computer Science, National University of Computer and Emerging Sciences (NUCES). <br>
+<br><strong>2008/08 - 2010/08 </strong>, I was a computer engineer at the Faculty Of Computer Sciences and Engineering, Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI).
 <hr />
 </p>